ionicc/Youtube-mp3-downloader-light/README.md

 # Youtube mp3 downloader ~~ Light

-**YTDL is a python script to download songs from Youtube:heart:, It has been written in under 70 lines of code! :triumph:**
+**YTDL is a python script to download songs from  Youtube            :heart:   , It has been written in under 70 lines of code! :triumph:**

 ## Usage